What are cyclocross bikes designed for?

 A “pure” cyclocross bike is designed for cyclocross races, although as we’ll see below many cyclocross – or ‘cross or CX – bikes are specified so that they can be used for activities other than racing.

 A cyclocross race takes place on a closed off-road circuit which is predominantly on grass, tracks or sand and will contain obstacles such as low barriers, sand pits, steps or steep banks.
 Usually some of these obstacles will require dismounting from said cyclocross bike, carrying it, then remounting – all of which require specific techniques.
 Most races last less than an hour.

-Cyclocross races used to take place predominantly in the winter months, so mud was a major feature, with the bikes churning up the circuit.
-Now there are more summer races too, such as the London Summer Series which takes place in July and August.
+Cyclocross races typically take place in the winter months, so mud is a major feature, with the bikes churning up the circuit.
+However, there are more summer races too, such as the London Summer Cyclocross Series which takes place in July and August.

 To help you out of you’re on the lookout for a cyclocross bike, we’ve highlighted some of our favourite models.
 Read further down the page for an explanation of what sets cyclocross bikes apart, and what to look for.

 Ridley X-Trail Carbon SRAM Force1 HDB cyclocross bike

 Read more: Ridley X-Trail Carbon SRAM Force1 HDB review

 Designed to suit a range of rider needs, the X-Trail is a versatile cyclocross bike that’s nimble enough to suit the road, whilst still offering all that’s needed for fun on the trails.

 It’s a great bike for those who want a multi-discilplined machine, but the lack of specificity won’t suit those after an all-out cyclocross race machine.